myhro/docs-content/content/reference/swarm-json.md

 ### `entrypoint`

 The `entrypoint` key is optional.
 If given, it overwrites the default `ENTRYPOINT` configured in the image on startup.
+You can provide the path to a binary here, e.g. `/opt/app/bin/myapp`.

 ### `args`